Get A Rake & Your Lawn Will Beleaf In Itself Again

-Do you know what I realised the other day?
+Get A Rake & Your Lawn Will Beleaf In Itself Again – Do you know what I realised the other day?
 Just how fickle us English-folk can be, especially when it comes to autumn.
-One minute, we’re loving the fact we can finally get all snuggly and go to bed at 9pm on the dot, and the next minute we’re complaining about how many spiced pumpkin products you can buy.
+One minute, we’re loving the fact we can finally get all snuggly and go to bed at 9pm on the dot.
+And the next minute we’re complaining about how many spiced pumpkin products you can buy.

 And that’s not even us at our most fickly (I’m pretty sure that’s not actually a word, but it should be, which is why I’m going to use it again… right now).
 The thing that makes us most fickly is the changing of the trees.

-At first, we love nothing more than pointing at the red, orange and golden leaves, and making involuntary noises like, “ooooooh” and “awwwwww”, and then saying really semi-poetic things like, “you know what, autumn shows us just how beautiful it is to let go of things,” which is amazing.
-But then we see these gorgeous leaves fall from the branches, land in our gardens and cover our lawns in a thick carpet that kind of resembles that super-dated rug in granny’s living room.
+At first, we love nothing more than pointing at the red, orange and golden leaves.
+And make involuntary noises like, “ooooooh” and “awwwwww”.
+And then saying really semi-poetic things like, “you know what, autumn shows us just how beautiful it is to let go of things,” which is amazing.
+But then we see these gorgeous leaves fall from the branches, land in our gardens and cover our lawns in a thick carpet.
+A carpet that kind of resembles that super-dated rug in granny’s living room.

 Why is this a problem?
 Because it means you have to ask yourself that annual question of: Urgh, is it really necessary to rake them off the lawn, or can I just leave them?
 I mean, those big red maple leaf looking ones actually look quite pretty lying on the ground, do they not?